-Welcome to the homepage of the research group of Professor Richard Butler, based within the School of Geography, Earth and Environmental Sciences at the University of Birmingham, where we form part of the Geosystems Research Group and the Palaeobiology research theme.
+Welcome to the homepage of the vertebrate palaeontology research group led by Professor Richard Butler, based within the School of Geography, Earth and Environmental Sciences at the University of Birmingham, where we form part of the Geosystems Research Group and the Palaeobiology research theme.
 We are also associated with the Lapworth Museum of Geology.

 Our research group focuses on major transitions in vertebrate evolution, and the long-term patterns and drivers of vertebrate diversity, macroevolution and biogeography in deep time.
 Current key research projects are focused on: (i) reconstructing major changes in species richness and morphological diversity of terrestrial tetrapods across the Phanerozoic; and (ii) Permian–Jurassic terrestrial ecosystems and the early evolutionary radiations of dinosaurs and their close relatives (archosauromorphs).